Wappsto/javascript-wappsto-wapp/README.md

 ```

 It is also possible to define a period for how often the library
 should poll your values for updates.
-In this way regulary reports will
+In this way regularly reports will
 be send to the cloud.
 It is also possible to filter out small changes
 by setting the delta for number values.
 With the delta set, reported
 changes that are not bigger then the delta will be discarded.
 In the